therealdreg/therealdreg.github.io/content/en/docs/How to use/_index.md

 The 1-wire reset command can detect two bus errors.
 If no 1-wire chips respond to the reset command by pulling the bus low, it will report *No device detected (0x02).
 If the bus stays low for too long after the reset, because the pull-up resistor isn't working or there's a short circuit, it will report *Short or no pull-up (0x01).

 One wire is a time sensitive protocol.
-There's no actual data wire to set high or low with the - and _ commands, so we just store the desired value and send it with the next clock tick (^).
+There's no actual data wire to set high or low with the - and _ commands, so I just store the desired value and send it with the next clock tick (^).

 The _ and - commands just set the data state that will be used on the next clock tick command (^).
 Example: previously you could write 4 high bits with -^^^, now you must use -^^^^.
-We feel this is more consistent with the operation of the other modes.
+I feel this is more consistent with the operation of the other modes.

 ## UART